KoxSosen/DummyGenerator/README.md

 # DummyGenerator

-Generates dummy punishments to your LibertyBans database.
+Generates dummy punishments for your LibertyBans database.

 At the moments. punishments are added with;
 - Random victims based on UUIDs,